MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/issues-with-outbound-calls.md

 ### Cause 2

-The gateway is not responding to SIP messages because some device on the network, such as a firewall, is blocking the messages.
+The gateway is not responding to SIP options messages because some device on the network, such as a firewall, is blocking the messages.

 ### Resolution 2